 }

-2. Save the script with a .ahk extension, such as CenterWindow.ahk.
+2. Save the script as a .ahk file, like CenterWindow.ahk.

-3. Execute the script by right-clicking and selecting “Run Script”.
-For persistent availability, add it to startup.
+3. Run the script by right-clicking and selecting “Run Script”.
+If you want it to run on startup, follow this.

-• Administrative windows (Task Manager, elevated Command Prompt) require running the script with administrative privileges.
+• Admin windows (Task Manager, elevated Command Prompt) need the script to run as admin too.

-• Fullscreen applications may ignore window positioning commands.
+• Fullscreen apps might ignore the window positioning.

 newX := monitorLeft + (monitorRight - monitorLeft - W) / 3 ; Position 1/3 from left